 What is the difference between non-federal funds for the Maintenance of Effort (MOE) requirement and non-federal funds for matching funds?

-The non-federal funds each awardee contributes to receive matching funds must be above and beyond those counted toward meeting the MOE requirement.
+The non-federal funds the awardee contributes to receive matching funds must be above and beyond those counted toward meeting the MOE requirement.
 Awardees must meet the MOE requirement to be eligible for base or matching funds and they must also contribute additional non-federal funds to receive federal matching funds.
 Additionally, different types of funds may be counted to qualify for matching funds.
 For more information, see the definition of non-federal funds for matching grants.

 What happens if the MOE requirement for a state or jurisdiction is $0?